PrestaShopCorp/puik/docs/vitepress/src/vue-components/table.md

 ---
-title: Table
 description: Like an HTML table element, a WAI-ARIA table is a static tabular structure containing one or more rows that each contain one or more cells; it is not an interactive widget.
 Thus, its cells are not focusable or selectable.
 The grid pattern is used to make an interactive widget that has a tabular structure.
 name: table
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/table
+outline: deep
 ---

 <script setup lang="ts">
   import { ref } from 'vue';
   import Table from '@vitepress/components/Table.vue';
-  import DataAttributes from '@vitepress/components/DataAttributes.vue';
+  import DataAttributes from '@vitepress/utilities/DataAttributes.vue';
-  import ComponentOverview from '@vitepress/components/ComponentOverview.vue';
+  import ComponentOverview from '@vitepress/utilities/ComponentOverview.vue';

   const attributes = [
     {